Clarity is a breath away

 STATUS OF THE VALIDATION PROCESS ON COLORECTAL CANCER DETECTION

 Currently, the eNose Company is finishing up a ‘multi-center validation study’, which evaluates the aeoNose for the specific application of colorectal cancer detection.
-Study results are expected to be ready over the course of 2021, hence suggesting the aeoNose most likely will be available for general use as a diagnostic tool for colorectal cancer by the end of 2021.
+This clinical study is conducted by Ms. Milou van Riswijk, PhD student and prospective gastro-enterologist.
+Supervisor is Prof Peter Siersema, gastro-enterologist at Radboudumc, Nijmegen, the Netherlands.
+Several major hospitals in the Netherlands are participating in the study including Erasmus Medical Center, Rotterdam, the Netherlands.
+Study results are expected to be ready by the end of 2022 / beginning of 2023, hence suggesting the aeoNose most likely will be available for general use as a diagnostic tool for colorectal cancer by 2023.

 Currently, we are validating the aeoNose in the following hospitals